Hello once again!

 Alice blinked her eyes a couple times and sat up.
 She looked at Miri and smiled sleepily.
 "Morning Miri."

 Miri patted her hair and pulled her from the bed.
-She put on her all white lace-up sneakers that hid her yellow smiley face socks.
+She put on her dirty white lace-up sneakers that hid her yellow smiley face socks.
 She, like Miri, slept in her clothes from before.
-She wore yellow ruffle tee and jean leggings.
+It was a way for them to quickly get out should anything happen.

 They left the room to the dining room area, where the cans sat.
 They sat down and Alice's eyes practically glowed when she saw the peaches.
 She put Burnie on the table and attacked the peaches.

-Miri laughed silently and ate hers at a normal pace.
+Miri laughed silently and ate hers at a normal pace, the feeling of sitting at the table and eating breakfast was an odd feeling but it made things feel normal.
 When she finished her peaches, Alice was looking at her suspiciously.
 She raised an eyebrow at her.
 "What?"

 "You only give me sweets when you're leaving…"